 By: Maralee McKee

-Here’s some good news for our Wednesday: Etiquette gifts us with a way to reply to rude and nosy questions without us having to take the bumpy Low Road to one of two ungracious destinations.
+Here’s some good news: Etiquette gifts us with a way to set our GPS to the High Road and not have to reply to rude and nosy questions by taking the much traveled and bumpy Low Road to one of two ungracious destinations.

 The Low Road-